tpratt57/e-commerce-back-end-OMR/README.md

 # Description
 A backend mysql database created for e-commerce.
 Application was built using MySQL2, dotenv, Express, and Sequelize
-Below are demonstration gif's of how the application functions

 ## User Story
 AS A manager at an internet retail company
 I WANT a back end for my e-commerce website that uses the latest technologies